 Browser security features and their security vulnerabilities

-Browsers use many tools for various tasks, such as Java, Flash Player, ActiveX, etc. But these often come with security flaws, which cybercriminals exploit to get access to your PC.
+Browsers use many tools for various tasks, such as Java, Flash Player, ActiveX, etc. But these often come with downsides for secure browsing.
+Cybercriminals will exploit any and all vulnerabilities to get access to your PC.
 A quick rundown of these tools will help you figure out if you need them or not.

 Because of the information they contain, cookies are prime targets for cybercriminals.
-Doubly so for the the ones that contain emails, account names and passwords.
+Doubly so for the ones that contain emails, account names, and passwords.

 When you disable and clear cookies you cut down on the personal data cybercriminals can obtain.